Hıdırellez: Communities concerned

 It is widely seen that various rituals celebrating the arrival of spring or summer are practiced among many Turkic tribes in Central Asia.
 To a certain degree, we have information about spring rituals practiced by Yakuts since ancient times.
 They were performing those rituals in the honor of Tengri (God of the blue sky controlling the heavenly universe).
 When the earth was dressed in green, they gathered under trees and sacrificed horses or oxen to honor God and then they assembled in the shape of a circle and drank kumiss (beverage of western and central Asia which is made from the fermented milk of a mare or camel -also koumiss-) together.
 Those celebrations took place in April.
 Tungusic people practiced those rituals in May and meanwhile they offered sacrifices as white mares to the earth and the sky.
 Mongols, Kalmyks and Buryats are known to have practiced rituals in spring and summer.
 Those traditions have been conserved for centuries long.

 It can be said that Turkish people have been quite familiar with rituals practiced in spring and summer seasons according to their belief system, cultural pattern and social life in Central Asia before immigrating to the West (Turkey and Balkans).
 After converting to Islam, Turks have culturally blended the aforementioned spring and summer celebrations with Hızır cult, who is widely accepted as a supernatural personality closely associated with air, plants and water.
-Though it is important to note that Hıdırellez doesn't have any links to Islam, rather it is a cultural practice.
+Hıdırellez doesn't have any links to Islam, rather it is a cultural practice.
 The immigrant Turkish peoples were introduced by seasonal celebrations which are, particularly rooted in ancient Anatolian culture, held in spring or early summer and formed under the influence of Christianity.
 One of those elements is the St. George’s Cult, which was widely known during the era of Christianity in Turkey.
 While Christianity was predominant religion in Turkey, several pagan cults of those times are attributed to the saints, yet some others are attributed to imaginary ones.
 Within this context, St. George cult has become influential over the formation of Hızır cult in Turkey and the Balkans.
 St. George ceremonies, which were celebrated on May 6–8 among Christians in Turkey, Middle East and the Balkan countries, ever since.